Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Globular Cluster Simulations

 For completeness, we note two minor differences from the earlier versions of the models used in W23.
-Instead of a uniform initial binary fraction $f_b=5\%$, we now set $f_b=5\%$ for stars born with mass $M<15\,M_\odot$ \citep[in accord with MWGC observations, e.g.,][]{Milone2012} and $f_b=f_{b,{\rm high}}=50\%$ for those born with $M\geq 15\,M_\odot$ \citep[more in line with observations in young massive clusters and the Galactic field, e.g.,][]{Sana2009,Sana2012,MoeDiStefano2017}.
-Since higher $f_{b,{\rm high}}$ promotes BH growth via binary-mediated collisions \citep{Gonzalez2021,Gonzalez2022}, this may slightly enhance the escape rate via strong BH binary encounters, but not substantially enough to be relevant to this study.
-We also now utilize the \cite{Fryer2012} `delayed' supernova prescription to compute compact remnant masses since this treatment produces a robust remnant population in the BH lower-mass gap ($2$--$5\,\Msun$), in line with observations from the third Gravitational Wave Transient Catalog \citep{GWTC3}.
-This was not the case under the \cite{Fryer2012} `rapid' supernova prescription used in the \texttt{CMC Cluster Catalog} models (and W23).
-While this change has little dynamical impact it expands the BH population and so explains an increase in BH ejections compared to W23 that appears in later Figures.
+Both changes are purely to bolster consistency with concurrent and future works using \texttt{CMC}.
+First, instead of a uniform initial binary fraction $f_b=5\%$, we now set $f_b=5\%$ for stars born with mass $M<15\,M_\odot$ \citep[in accord with \textit{present-day} MWGC observations, e.g.,][]{Milone2012} and $f_b=f_{b,{\rm high}}=50\%$ for those born with $M\geq 15\,M_\odot$ \citep[more in line with observations in young star clusters, e.g.,][]{Sana2009,Sana2012,MoeDiStefano2017}.
+Though still simplistic, this two-component initial binary fraction is more consistent with models of binary formation in star clusters embedded in molecular clouds \citep[e.g.,][]{Cournoyer-Cloutier2021,Guszejnov2023}, in which $f_b$ increases steeply with stellar mass.
+The update has minimal impact on the GC evaporation rate or distribution of escape mechanisms and energies (evident by comparing later figures to those in W23).
+We also now utilize the \cite{Fryer2012} `delayed' supernova prescription---\texttt{CMC}'s new default---to compute compact remnant masses since this treatment produces a robust remnant population in the BH lower-mass gap ($2$--$5\,\Msun$), in line with observations from the third Gravitational Wave Transient Catalog \citep{GWTC3}.
+This was not the case under the \cite{Fryer2012} `rapid' supernova prescription used in the \texttt{CMC Cluster Catalog} models used in W23.
+This change has negligible dynamical impact but expands the population of bodies labeled as BHs and so explains an increase in BH ejections seen in later figures relative to those in W23.